In the `archiveParams` tag, what scenarios are `sorted=true` and `sorted=false` applicable to?

-As an experienced website operations expert, I know that how to flexibly use template tags to display content in a high-efficiency content management system like AnQiCMS (AnQiCMS) is the key to operation success.
-Today, let's delve into this topic in detail.archiveParamsin the tag,sorted=trueandsorted=falseThese two parameters work in which specific scenarios.
+As an experienced website operation expert, I am well aware that how to flexibly use template tags to display content in a high-efficiency content management system like AnQiCMS is the key to operational success.
+Today, let's delve into it in detail.archiveParamsTagged,sorted=trueandsorted=falseThese parameters can play a role in specific scenarios.

 archiveParams: Unlock personalized data of the document

-archiveParamsThe purpose of the tag is very clear: it helps us obtain all the custom parameters set for a specific document (whether an article or a product) in the AnQi CMS backend.These parameters may include product features, author information, publishing platform, estimated reading time, and so on, which greatly enrich the dimensions of the content.
+archiveParamsThe purpose of the label is very clear: it helps us obtain all the custom parameters set for a specific document in the Anqie CMS backend (whether it is an article or a product).These parameters may include product features, author information, publishing platform, estimated reading time, etc., which greatly enrich the dimensions of the content.

-sorted=trueWhen the order of fields is critical for general display:
+sorted=trueWhen the order of fields is crucial for general display:

-Imagine that you are designing a product detail page template and need to display a "Product Specifications" or "Additional Information" section at the bottom of the page.
-In this section, you want to list all custom parameters in the order defined by the backend fields, one by one, for example:
+Imagine that you are designing a product detail page template, and you need to display a "Product Specifications" or "Additional Information" block at the bottom of the page.
+In this block, you want to list all custom parameters in order according to the fields defined in the backend, for example:

-In this case, the display order of the field is usually very important, and you may want this block to be able to adapt to the addition of new parameters in the future without modifying the template code.
+In this case, the order of the fields is usually important, and you may want this block to be able to adapt to new parameters added in the future without modifying the template code.

-1. High versatility:The template does not need to know the specific field names, it only needs to traverse the array to display all parameters.
-This is very convenient for creating universal components (such as product parameter lists, article metadata lists).
+- Strong in versatility:The template does not need to know the specific field names, it only needs to iterate through the array to display all parameters.
+This is very convenient for creating universal components such as product parameter lists and article metadata lists.

-2. Low maintenance cost:Backend addition, deletion, and modification of custom fields, the front-end template usually does not require any changes, because it is dynamically traversed.
+- Low maintenance cost:The backend can add, delete, and modify custom fields, and the front-end template usually does not require any changes because it is dynamically traversed.

 Code example: